truefoundry/truefoundry-docs/deployment/job/definition.md

 Jobs can be triggered in multiple ways:

-1. **Manual**: This is good fo adhoc use cases and can be triggered manually.
+1. **Manual**: This is good for adhoc use cases and can be triggered manually.
 An example can be a model training job which can be run when needed.
 2. **Schedule**: A job can be triggered on a schedule like daily, weekly, or at 9AM every Monday.
 An example of this can be a batch inference job running every morning at 8 AM on the previous day's incoming data.